vectordotdev/vector/website/content/en/highlights/2022-06-07-vrl-metadata-and-secrets.md

 - `remove_secret`

 These functions allow storage of arbitrary secrets, and should now be used instead of the metadata functions.
+They securely store a map of string keys to string values.

 All of these changes were backwards compatible.
 Secrets that were previously stored using the metadata functions will still be used by sinks, and will also be accessible through the new secret functions.
 It is encouraged to upgrade to the secret functions immediately.